 - Employment New Zealand website - information about minimum pay rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Locksmiths may do some or all of the following:

-- install and repair locks, safes, alarm systems and electronic locks
+- install and repair locks and safes

 - cut or make keys to fit locks and reset combination locks